adseib/til/sql/latest-date-record.md

 # SQL Date Range

-This is an example where a subselect and MAX operator to fetch the latest date.
+This is an example where a sub-select and MAX operator is used to fetch the latest date.

 ```SQL
 SELECT         DiscountCode, EffectiveFrom, Discount